CodeWithFin/trader-chronicles/README.md

 ## 🔒 Security

-- Passwords are hashed using bcrypt
-- JWT tokens for authentication
+- Supabase Auth handles authentication
-- Protected API routes
-- User data isolation (users can only access their own trades)
+- Row Level Security (RLS) ensures users can only access their own data
+- API routes are protected by middleware
+- All database queries are server-side

 ## 📝 Usage

 1. **Sign Up**: Create a new account
 2. **Login**: Access your dashboard
-3. **Log Trades**: Navigate to "New Trade" and fill in all trade details
+3. **Log Trades**: Navigate to "New Trade" and fill in the 7 essential fields (Date/Time, Asset, Direction, Entry/Exit Prices, P&L, Win/Loss)
 4. **View Log**: See all your trades in the Trade Log with filtering and sorting
 5. **Analyze**: Check the Analytics dashboard for performance metrics and charts

 ## 🐛 Troubleshooting

-- **PostgreSQL Connection Error**: Ensure PostgreSQL is running and the database credentials in `.env` are correct
+- **Supabase Connection Error**: Verify your environment variables are correct
-- **Database Not Found**: Create the database using `createdb trader_chronicles` or via psql
-- **Port Already in Use**: Change the PORT in server `.env` or REACT_APP_API_URL in client `.env`
-- **CORS Issues**: The backend is configured to allow requests from `http://localhost:3000`
-- **Tables Not Created**: The app will auto-create tables on first run.
-If issues occur, check Sequelize logs
+- **Database Errors**: Make sure you've run the SQL schema in Supabase SQL Editor
+- **Authentication Issues**: Check that RLS policies are enabled in Supabase
+- **Build Errors**: Ensure all dependencies are installed with `npm install`

 ## 📄 License